 The information on landings in weight are compiled and processed by the Greenland Fisheries License Control (GFLK).
 The offshore information is available through logbooks on a haul-by-haul basis.

-Sampling of length frequencies and information on age, weights and maturities are collected and compiled by the Greenland Institute of Natural Resources.
+Offshore sampling is laborious, as most vessels produce frozen fillets that are commonly landed outside Greenland.
+Since 2011 sampling of length frequencies and information on age, weights and maturities are collected be the vessels and compiled by the Greenland Institute of Natural Resources.